Shubhankar10/Shubhankar10/README.md

 Currently pursuing undergraduate degree in Computer Science and Engineering from **Bhilai Institute of Technology, Durg**.
 I am a Second Year CSE student and tech enthusiast.
 I'm based in Bhilai, India.
->And love to build new projects.

 >Currently Working on Android Development and a WebApp project

->I’m currently learning Java and Django
+>I’m currently learning Java and Django ☕

->I’m looking to expand my knowledge in feild on Ai
+>I’m looking to expand my knowledge in feild on Ai 🤖

->Ask me about C++, Python, WebDevelopment
+>Ask me about C++, Python, WebDevelopment 👨🏼‍💻

->Fun fact: Coding is Love
+>Fun fact: Coding is Love ❤

 <h1 align="center">Languages & Tools : </h1>